MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/windows-powershell/install/Creating-a-Custom-PowerShell-Shortcut.md

 ---
 ms.date:  06/05/2017
-keywords:  powershell,cmdlet
-title:  Appendix 2 Creating a Custom PowerShell Shortcut
+title: Creating a Custom PowerShell Shortcut
 description: The following procedure describes how to create a shortcut to Windows PowerShell that has several convenient options customized.
 ---
-# Appendix 2 - Creating a Custom PowerShell Shortcut
+# Creating a Custom PowerShell Shortcut

 The following procedure describes how to create a shortcut to Windows PowerShell that has several convenient options customized.